The Gallipoli campaign, also known as the Dardanelles campaign, was one of the most significant and disastrous military campaigns of World War I.

 After the initial outbreak of war in August 1914, much of the fighting had taken place in western and eastern Europe between the major powers of Britain, France, Germany, Russia, and Austria-Hungary.

-However, by the start of 1915, after the war had been going for several months, but both sides of the conflict could not break the stalemate.
+However, by the start of 1915, after the war had been going for several months, neither side of the conflict could break the stalemate.

 This was particularly evident on the western front, where each army had dug trench systems to defend themselves.